ChiefWoods/rock-paper-scissors/README.md

 # Rock-Paper-Scissors

-Project for The Odin Project
+Web game for The Odin Project